dcrommie/walbrook/src/markdown-pages/footer.md

   permission.
 footerdesc3: Liability limited by a scheme approved under Professional Standards Legislation.
-footerdesc4: The information contained on this website is general in nature and does not take into account your situation.
-You should consider whether the information is suitable for your needs, and where appropriate, seek professional advice from a financial adviser.
+footerdesc4: The information on this website contains general information and does not take into account your personal objectives, financial situation or needs.
+You should consider whether the information and any general advice provided is appropriate for your personal circumstances and where uncertain, seek further professional advice before taking any action.
 Every effort has been made to offer the most current, correct and clearly expressed information possible within this website; however, inadvertent errors can occur and applicable laws, rules and regulations may change.
 You should not act or fail to act based on information contained herein.
 Version 3.0
 page: true
 ---